GenomicsAotearoa/hts_workshop_mpi/level2/42_workflow_starting.md

  * `script:`
    * This section is where we write the actual command to be executed.
    * By default this is read as the `bash` language you have been using in the tutorials leading up to this one so you should hopefully recognise the `${fasta_file}` style of accessing variables.
+     * In the case of the `paired_reads` variable this is actually a list of values, where the first position corresponds to the forwards reads and the second position to the reverse reads.
+We access these using the square brackets in the command above (e.g. `${paired_reads[0]}`).
    * It is possible to replace this block with a different statement, `shell:` which you may see in some online examples.
      * This is mainly done when the code block needs to be written in a language other than `bash`, such as `perl`, `python`, or `R`.
      * Using the `shell:` statement changes the way in which variables are accessed so we will not be using it in these tutorials.